Dynamsoft/barcode-reader-javascript-samples/others/debug/README.md

 You will see a warning due to self-signing.
 Please ignore and keep processing.

-Click the button "show scanner" and try to read barcodes, the frames will then be uploaded to the folder "debug\public\collect" as images (.png) on the server.
-When you have collected enough frames, please turn off the scanner, otherwise, new frames will continue to flood in.
+Click the button "start capturing" and try to read barcodes, the frames will then be uploaded to the folder "debug\public\collect" as images (.png) on the server.
+When you have collected enough frames, please click "stop capturing", otherwise, new frames will continue to flood in.

 Check the images to make sure that they correctly represent the actual usage scenario, then zip and send them to Dynamsoft for technical assistance.